Pubic Hair Fetish

 - Body Hair Fetish34/100Hirsutophilia · Body Parts & PartialismAn erotic focus on natural body hair (chest, abdomen, arms, legs, or underarms) where its presence, density, or texture is a primary source of attraction.
 A benign partialism in consenting adults, sometimes labelled hirsutophilia.34

-- Cheek Fetish16/100Buccalagnia · Body Parts & PartialismCheek partialism is a focused erotic interest in the cheeks of the face — their fullness, softness, colour, and the intimacy of touching, stroking, or kissing them.
-Clinically termed buccalagnia, it is a rare, benign body-part interest.16
+- Cheek Fetish16/100Buccalagnia · Body Parts & PartialismCheek fetishism (clinically buccalagnia) is a focused erotic interest in the cheeks of the face: their softness and fullness, the colour of a blush, and the intimacy of cupping, stroking or kissing them.
+A rare, benign body-part partialism.16

-- Stretch Mark Fetish16/100Body Parts & PartialismA partialism centered on stretch marks (striae): a specific erotic appreciation of the streaked skin texture left by rapid skin stretching, often tied to pregnancy, weight, or soft-body aesthetics.16
+- Stretch Mark Fetish16/100Body Parts & PartialismA partialism centered on stretch marks (striae): an erotic appreciation of the streaked skin texture left when skin stretches faster than its connective tissue can adapt, often tied to pregnancy, weight change, or soft-body aesthetics.16

 A modern compound parsed from the Latin *pubes* ("adult, the signs of adulthood; the hair appearing at puberty") joined to the Greek-derived suffix *-philia* (φιλία, "love, affinity"), giving roughly "love of pubic hair."
 The coinage is not attested in the foundational clinical texts and is best regarded as a descriptive neologism formed by analogy to other -philia labels.
 The umbrella term *trichophilia* is from Greek *tricha-* (τρίχα, "hair") + *-philia*.